Don’t derail Sound Transit 3, Seattle

 Board members from suburbs, and Pierce and Snohomish counties are rightly concerned that Seattle members, including Mayor Jenny Durkan, Councilmember Debora Juarez and King County Executive Dow Constantine, are building expectations by dangling options that could take longer and cost far more to build.

 Bellevue board member Claudia Balducci said an upcoming environmental review should clarify the multiple choices left on the table.
-She believes time can be saved in the review process, if leaders make firm decisions by early next year.
+She believes time can be saved in the review process, if leaders make firm decisions next year.

 Meanwhile, Sound Transit’s core promise, connecting regional cities, won’t be done until perhaps 2036.